DKIM CNAME Records Office 365: A Step-by-Step Guide

 First things first, let's make sure you have what you need.
 To set up DKIM, you’ll need access to your domain's DNS settings.
 This is where you manage your domain's records, and it's usually found in the dashboard of your domain provider.
 You'll be creating a specific type of record called a CNAME record.
 Additionally, you must have the right permissions in your Microsoft account.
 You’ll need to be a Global Administrator in Microsoft 365 to access the security settings and configure DKIM.
 If you aren't the admin, you'll need to ask the person who is to either grant you access or help you with the next steps.

-Find Your DKIM Settings in Microsoft Defender
+How to Find Your DKIM Settings in Microsoft Defender

 Now, let's go get the information you need from Microsoft.
 You can find your DKIM settings inside the Microsoft Defender portal.
 Once you're logged in, head over to Email & collaboration > Policies & rules > Threat policies, and then find Email authentication settings.
 From there, click on the DKIM tab and select the custom domain you want to set up.
 You'll see a toggle to "Sign messages for this domain with DKIM signatures."
 If it's disabled, click it.
 This will trigger a pop-up window with an error message that contains the exact CNAME values you need.
 It feels a bit backward, but this is the simplest way to get the correct records to add to your DNS.

-How to Create Your DKIM DNS Records
+How to Create DKIM Records for Office 365

 This is where we get hands-on.
 Setting up DKIM involves adding a couple of special records to your domain's DNS settings.
 If you’ve never touched your DNS records before, don’t worry.
 It’s a lot like copying and pasting text into the right boxes.
 The whole point is to create a public record that proves your emails are legitimate.